Resume for Carpenter

 6. Certifications and Training

-If you have attended specific training programs or obtained certifications directly related to carpentry, you should list the details at the bottom of this list.
-This will show your commitment toward professional growth and continuing education in the field.
+If you’ve taken part in specific training courses or received certifications directly related to carpentry, you should list the details in this section.
+This shows your dedication toward professional development and continuous learning in the field.

 Example:

-OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) course of instruction on safety procedures for construction.
+OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training regarding safety guidelines for construction.

 | Section | Content |